 Lawn Care Service

-Similar to the above suggestion, many times the person who has died was the person mowing the lawn and taking care of other outside needs.
-Even if this is not the case, taking care of those things can be an unnecessary stress on the family.
+Similar to the above suggestion, many times the person who has died was the person who mowed the lawn or took care of other outside needs.
+Even if this is not the case, taking care of those things can be an unnecessary stressor for the family.
 A gift certificate to a lawn care service (even better, with an offer to call and get it scheduled) is a thoughtful and useful gesture.

 Book of Letters